fparpas/Azure-Container-Apps-Hackathon/README.md

 This hackathon will provide a deep dive experience of building and deploying containerized applications in Azure Container Apps.

-Hackathon is a collaborative learning experience, designed as a set of challenges to practice your technical skills.
+The hackathon is a collaborative learning experience, designed as a set of challenges to practice your technical skills.
 By participating in this hackathon, you will be able to understand the capabilities of Azure Container Apps.

 This workshop requires two full days to finish depending on the attendees' skill level.
 It is a collaborative activity where attendees form teams of 3-5 people to go through every workshop.